 Patent ductus arteriosus Patent Ductus Arteriosus (PDA) Patent ductus arteriosus (PDA) is a persistence of the fetal connection (ductus arteriosus) between the aorta and pulmonary artery after birth.
 In the absence of other structural heart abnormalities... read more murmurs are loudest at the 2nd intercostal space just below the medial end of the left clavicle.
 Aortopulmonary window Aortopulmonary window Other structural congenital cardiac anomalies include the following: Aortopulmonary window Congenitally corrected transposition Double outlet right ventricle Ebstein anomaly read more murmurs are central and heard at the 3rd intercostal space level.
 Murmurs of systemic arteriovenous fistulas Arteriovenous Fistula An arteriovenous fistula is an abnormal communication between an artery and a vein.
 An arteriovenous fistula may be congenital (usually affecting smaller vessels) or acquired as a result of... read more are best heard directly over the lesions; those of pulmonic arteriovenous fistulas and pulmonary artery branch stenosis are more diffuse and heard throughout the chest.

 When circulation is increased, as occurs during pregnancy, anemia, and hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more , a continuous venous hum is often heard in the right supraclavicular fossa; this venous hum also occurs normally in children.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more , a continuous venous hum is often heard in the right supraclavicular fossa; this venous hum also occurs normally in children.
 The sound generated by increased flow in a dilated internal mammary artery (mammary souffle), may be mistaken for a continuous cardiac murmur.
 Mammary souffle is typically heard best over the breast at the level of the right and/or left 2nd or 3rd intercostal space and, although often classified as continuous, is usually louder during systole.